CommandPost/CommandPost-Website/index.md

 MASSIVE thank you to the INCREDIBLE Andrew Kramer at [Video Copilot](http://www.videocopilot.net/) for giving the world [FX Console](http://www.videocopilot.net/blog/2016/10/new-workflow-plug-in-fx-console-is-now-available/) for FREE – and also inspiring us to rip off his genius idea and include a “console” feature in CommandPost!

 An equally MASSIVE thank you to the always amazing Karen Hocking, Daniel Daperis, [David Hocking](http://www.dphocking.com/), Nicholas Colla, [Alex Gollner](http://alex4d.com/), [Scott Simmons](http://www.scottsimmons.tv/), [Isaac J. Terronez](https://twitter.com/ijterronez), Андрей Смирнов, Michael Matzdorff, Shahin Shokoui, Ilyas Akhmedov and everyone in the FCPX Editors InSync & FINAL CUT PRO X EDITORS Facebook Groups for all their ideas and advice!

+The Dutch translation was completed by [Jan Schoen](https://github.com/JanSchoen).